nsahukar/go-phonebook/README.md

 ### Phonebook

-A basic phonebook application in Go + Cobra.
+A basic phonebook application in Go as a web service.